 Tips for selling to Followers: To build their comfort and confidence, give Followers proof for all of your assertions.
 Use real-world case studies to illustrate your points, and never make any assertions that you can’t back up with hard data.

 Controllers are detail-oriented, analytical and unemotional, which can make them the toughest group to convince.
-They prefer a linear, logical approach to a polished presentation.
+They prefer a linear, logical approach to a polished sales strategy presentation.
 They also appreciate facts—the more detailed, the better—presented by an expert.

 Tips for selling to Controllers: Traditional persuasive techniques don’t work on Controllers.
 Instead, gain their buy-in by sowing the seed of an idea, and then let them take ownership of it so that they reach the correct conclusion themselves.